 Sometimes you need to record whether something is in either of only two states, such as on or off, or hot or cold.
 A Boolean variable is the legendary computer "bit" whose value can be only a zero (0, false) or one (1, true).
-As with any other variable, we need to declare it in order to use it:
+This is where the Boolean variable is useful: It can only be true or false.
+Like any other variable, we need to declare it in order to use it: